 Working with local associations keeps raptor conservation at the forefront.
 For example, we supply fiberglass canoes so that fishermen no longer make dugout canoes from mature trees, preserving choice nest sites.
 We distribute special fishing nets, reducing the use of nets that ensnare and kill fish eagles.
 Reforestation projects provide food for people and habitat for wildlife.
 Community wells, hydroelectric power, eco-tourism, honey production, and schools are all made possible by our simple philosophy of "saving raptors, enriching lives."
 We now work with 11 local associations close to our raptor conservation sites, and the benefits reach beyond individual villages; together, we have added almost a half million acres of habitat to the country's National Protected Areas-equal in size to Great Smoky Mountain National Park in the United States.
 Asian Vultures

 Vultures are masters at scouring the landscape to quickly pinpoint fresh carcasses-a critical food source for them, but a bacteria-laden hazard to humans.
 Vultures' adaptations-high stomach acidity, crushing bill strength, and featherless heads for staying clean-guarantee efficient clean-up, so disease-spreading scavengers like rats, feral dogs, and flies don't multiply.

-From the mid-1990s, vulture populations throughout south Asia crashed with up to 99% of some species literally dropping dead without explanation.
+From the mid-1990s, vulture populations throughout south Asia crashed, with up to 99% of some species literally dropping dead without explanation.
 Finding the cause was grim, difficult work, but we persisted...

-In 2003 we discovered the cause of millions of vulture deaths: diclofenac sodium, a non-steroidal antiinflammatory drug used for ailing cattle.

-That year we openedthe first vulture"restaurant" in"south Asia toprovidediclofenac-freediclofenac-freeafood.
-Severalhave since beenestablished by1communitieswho valuevultures and benefitfrom tourists whocome to see them.

-Three vulture species in Asia were destined for extinction in less than a decade, a catastrophe unprecedented since the loss of billions of passenger pigeons in the last century.
+The Peregrine Fund 39 In 2003 we discovered the cause of millions of vulture deaths: diclofenac sodium, a non-steroidal antiinflammatory drug used for ailing cattle.
+That year we opened the first vulture "restaurant" in 500 south Asia to provide diclofenac-free food.
+Several have since been established by communities who value vultures and benefit from tourists who come to see them.
+Nepal, India, and Pakistan banned the drug for veterinary use, thanks to our findings and advocacy with partners: the Bombay Natural History Society, the Royal Society for the Protection of Birds, Nature Conservation Pakistan, and Bird Conservation Nepal.
+As part of Saving Asia's Vultures from Extinction (SAVE), a consortium of organizations, we annually measure conservation impacts at vulture breeding colonies in India.
+01/2019 Three vulture species in Asia were destined for extinction in less than a decade, a catastrophe unprecedented since the loss of billions of passenger pigeons in the last century.
 Peregrine Fund biologists struggled to understand how tens of millions could die so rapidly, and through meticulous forensic investigations discovered the answer in 2003: an inexpensive, readily-available drug called diclofenac sodium had been introduced in the region for treating sick cattle.
-Consuming even small traces of diclofenac in cattle remains causes rapid kidney failure in vultures.
+Consuming even small traces of diclofenac in cattle carcasses causes rapid kidney failure in vultures.
 Since only four percent of an estimated 500 million cattle in India are for human consumption, the availability of carrion for scavengers is significant.
 The Peregrine Fund advocated along with conservation and government partners to ban veterinary use of diclofenac in Nepal, Pakistan, and India, and bans were enacted three years later.
 To measure the bans' effects, we monitor 450 pairs of Long-billed Vultures in the Indian states of Madhya Pradesh and Rajasthan.
 The population stabilized in the five-year period after the ban was enacted, leading us to believe a positive trend had begun; but more recently we've observed declines, pointing to a need for vigilance and further action.